 Again, it does not have to take a lot of time or work to be fun and creative.
 Sometimes the random thing you try as a joke turns out to be the best one.
 Personally, I like them quite simple.

-Your choices for how to approach this will depend on how long you want to display the pumpkin (days or weeks), and whether it will be placed where wild things (squirrels etc.) might nibble your accessories.
+Your choices for how to approach this will depend on how long you want to display the pumpkin (days or weeks), and whether it will be placed where wild things might nibble your accessories.

 Additions like walnuts, corn, and acorns may be eaten by pesky admirers.
+I used sunflower seeds on the eyes of mine and the squirrels did eventually find them.

 Un-carved pumpkins decorated with junk (like the corks and keys you see below by Barb Rosen of Our Fairfield Home & Garden) last for weeks or months.